felixelex/trajnetplusplusbaselines/README.rst

     <img src="trained_models/Milestone3/figures/Goal_GAN_dendorfer.png" width="600px">

-The training is done seperatly for the goal model and the trajectory (SGAN) model.
-The goal model uses the the observed trajectories as input, while it's output is compared against the true final coordinates of each actor.
-The SGAN model is using the observed trajectories and the goal coordiantes as inputs, and returns the coorinates of the primary actor trajectory (during prediction).
+The training is done separately for the goal model and the trajectory (SGAN) model.
+The goal model uses the the observed trajectories as input, while its output is compared against the true final coordinates of each actor.
+The SGAN model is using the observed trajectories and the goal coordiantes as inputs, and returns the coordinates of the primary actor trajectory (during prediction).

 .. raw:: html